ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ## CRSF Protocol

+!!!
+Note
+    If you're using an External ExpressLRS Module, make sure the Internal RF Module is **OFF**.

+    If you're using a Radio with an Internal ExpressLRS Module (e.g. RadioMaster Zorro), make sure the External RF Module is **OFF**, and the Internal RF Module is set to **CRSF** Protocol.

 ExpressLRS uses the CRSF serial protocol to communicate between the transmitter and the TX module.
 To set this up, enter into your model settings, and on the "Model Setup" tab, enable your "External RF" and select "CRSF" as the protocol:

-**NOTE: Make sure the internal module is turned off.**

 ![CRSF](https://oscarliang.com/ctt/uploads/2018/03/setup-tbs-crossfire-tx-rx-micro-nano-taranis-betaflight-fc-internal-external-rf-mode.jpg)
 ![CRSF](https://oscarliang.com/ctt/uploads/2019/12/JUMPER-T16-EXTERNAL-RF-MODE-PROTOCOL-TBS-CROSSFIRE-CRSF.jpg)

-**NOTE: Make sure the internal module is turned off.**
+For Radios equipped with Internal ExpressLRS modules, like the RadioMaster Zorro, set the Internal RF Module to **CRSF** Protocol and the External RF Module to OFF.
+If for some reason, you cannot find the CRSF Protocol under the Internal RF Modes, activate the CRSF Internal module via your Radio's `System Menu -> Hardware`, `Internal Module Type`.

 ## Serial Baud Rate